 - Edible materials: Beef Jerky, Chocolate, etc

-These are some non-traditional materials with which some printers can also make some types of business cards.
+These are some non-traditional and unique materials with which some printers can also make some types of business cards.
 Keep in mind that making a business card with these materials is a very different process.
 From the list above, we only print plastic, linen, and cardboard business cards.

 Finally, there are business cards that use a technique very similar to that found in cardboard boxes, but their details are finer.